Robotic-Assisted Cardiac Surgery

 What happens after robot-assisted cardiac surgery?

-Once the surgery is done, you will be moved to the recovery area to be monitored.
-You can expect a relatively short hospital stay to follow, usually half as long as that after conventional open-heart surgery.
-Your healthcare provider will typically discharge you once your pain is under control, you can keep liquids down without nausea and vomiting, and your lab tests appear near normal or near your baseline before the procedure.
-Make plans to have someone give you a ride home from the hospital.
+Once the surgery is done, you'll be moved to the recovery area to be watched.
+You can expect to have a fairly short hospital stay after this procedure.
+It's usually half as long as that after conventional open-heart surgery.
+Your healthcare provider will typically discharge you once you meet all of the following:

 You can also expect less scarring on your chest.
 Open-heart surgery may leave a 10-inch scar on your chest.
 Robot-assisted cardiac surgery just leaves a few smaller scars on the side of your chest.

 After being discharged from the hospital, most people can manage their pain with over-the-counter pain relievers like acetaminophen or ibuprofen.
 Pain also tends to go away much faster than with open-heart procedures.
-Remember to take all or your medicines as prescribed.
+Remember to take all of your medicines as prescribed.

 Next steps

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or the procedure, make sure you know:

 • The name of the test or procedure